 I love building events for people who build things.

 It helps that I worked a bunch of factory jobs to pay my way through school.
 I crushed rock into powder.
 I cooked steel until it was hard enough to cut other steel.
 I made brake parts for trains and gas tanks for cars.
 When people talk about safety training or shopfloor optimization or materials handling, some part of me harkens back to my time as a young man wearing steel-toed shoes again.
-I feel connected to the content on the agenda in a way that is less personal and intuitive for me than some of the other subject matter I work on, even after many years.
+I feel connected to the content on the agenda in a way that is more personal and intuitive for me than some of the other subject matter I work on, even after many years.

 You can imagine my surprise and delight, then, whenever I notice something new in the manufacturing space.